sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     The file is not re-transferred, even when it has a new size or modified date.

-    In order for duplicated files to be recognized, the `transfer_memory_duration` needs to be enabled.
+    For duplicated files to be recognized,
+    the `transfer_memory_duration` needs to be enabled.
     This configuration is ignored when `transfer_memory_duration = 0`.